 Collapsing trachea can be diagnosed with radiography (x-rays).
-However, an x-ray is a “snap-shot in time” and collapsing tracheas are dynamic in nature changing based on the phase of respiration.
+However, an x-ray is a “snapshot in time” and collapsing tracheas are dynamic in nature changing based on the phase of respiration.
 For this reason, cases can be missed without other dynamic imaging studies.
 Other imaging modalities used to make a diagnosis include fluoroscopy and bronchoscopy.
-These tests are performed in “real time”, meaning the motion of the trachea can be observed directly throughout all phases of respiration.
+These tests are performed in “real time,” which means that the motion of the trachea can be observed directly throughout all phases of respiration.
 They represent the current “gold standard” of testing for collapsing trachea.

 While there is no cure for collapsing tracheas, cases can often be medically managed with medications designed to reduce the associated inflammation or suppress the cough reflex.
-In more advanced cases, surgical placement of a stent can be considered to hold the trachea open, although side effects and risks should be discussed with a veterinary surgeon before electing.
+In more advanced cases, surgical placement of a stent can be considered to hold the trachea open, although side effects and risks should be discussed with a veterinary surgeon before electing for this option.

-In many cases, tracheal collapse is not life-threatening but is uncomfortable for your pet.
+In many cases, tracheal collapse is not life-threatening, but is uncomfortable for your pet.
 In rare cases, dogs will present with cyanosis, which is a blue discoloration of the gums or tongue.
 Dogs that are cyanotic will require life-saving care including oxygen supplementation until stabilized.
-If you suspect your dog has a collapsing trachea, we recommend scheduling an Appointment with a member of our Veterinary Team for a thorough physical examination and to discuss the testing and treatment options that are most appropriate for your pet.
+If you suspect your dog has a collapsing trachea, we recommend scheduling an Appointment with a member of our Veterinary Team for a thorough physical examination, and to discuss the testing and treatment options which are most appropriate for your pet.